-Repair category 2 Notes Typical weathering is evident to tilework, which appears original.
+Roofing including roof space Repair category 2 Notes Typical weathering is evident to tilework, which appears original, and there is also an accumulation of moss growth in places.
+There also appears to be a missing tile to the ridge, and there are one or two loose/lifting tiles to the right hand side slope.
+These areas will require attention.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
-There was however no evidence of any staining within the roof space to suggest water penetration.
-Ongoing maintenance and repairs should be anticipated to the valley section.
-A roofing contractor will be able to advise further on the condition and life expectancy of the roof coverings, as well as on the costs for any repairs/replacement works.
-The access hatch to the roof space may contain asbestos based materials.
-See
+A degree of staining and condensation were noted to lining boards within the roof space.
+Some of the staining appears more recent than other areas, and a number of lining boards are also loose/sagging, requiring attention.
+While the

 Roofing including roof space

 Repair category 2

-Notes information on Asbestos in the limitations of inspection section above.
+Notes level of insulation has been improved, there are no ventilators to allow for circulation of air.
+A roofing contractor will be able to advise further on the condition and life expectancy of the roof coverings, as well as on the costs for any repairs/replacement works.

 Rainwater fittings

 Repair category 1

-Notes There is no evidence of chokage or leakage.
+Notes There was no evidence of blockage or leakage to the rainwater fittings.